Logan murder: Investigation and manhunt

 Caraway fled the crime scene before the Nassau County Police Department and detectives were able to arrive at the scene.
 An intense manhunt quickly ensued, during which roughly 200 potential suspects were interviewed and found to have had no involvement.
 Caraway, on August 2, eventually confessed to his role in the murder and rape – a week after he committed the crimes, for which he was then charged.
 During his interview with the police and detectives, Caraway also showed the authorities where he fled, and where he disassembled the gun which he used, a .32 caliber revolver.

 Trial and conviction

-During a dramatic trial in court, Caraway was handed a guilty verdict by the court.
+During a dramatic trial in court, Caraway was convicted of first degree murder and sentenced to death.
 He also admitted to being high on drugs at the time of the crimes.
-He was handed the death sentence by the courts and imprisonment at Sing Sing Prison in the Town of Ossining, New York, where he was ultimately executed for his crimes on the evening of July 3, 1947 by electrocution, through the use of an electric chair.
+Caraway was sent Sing Sing Prison in the Town of Ossining, New York, where he was executed on the evening of July 3, 1947, in the state's electric chair.